French Provincial Twin Beds in the Guest room.

 Be prepared to make repairs if you find a great deal on an antique.
 These beds were no exception.
-The footboards were wobbly, so I reinforced each bed with 2 blocks of wood (one on each side).
+The footboards were wobbly, so I reinforced each bed with blocks of wood (one on each side).
 I also had to cut another slat for one of the beds.
 The last alteration I made to the beds was a choice I made due to the size of the room they were going in.
 These were originally 4 poster beds, but I didn’t want the posters on the footboards because it closes up the room and makes the room appear even smaller.
 I used my reciprocating saw that I got for my birthday and sawed off the footboard posters and sanded them down.
-I’m sure we’ll find another use for those posts, but they look like great baseball bats!
+I’m sure we’ll find another use for those posts, but right now they make great baseball bats.
 Ha!

 Prime and Paint

 In a previous post about the Chifferobe, I explained how and when to prime a piece before painting.
 However, these beds already had a coat of paint on them from the factory back in the 1960s, so I just painted over them.
 It took 2 coats with a brush and 3 coats in the places where I used a foam roller.
 The paint that I typically use (RePurpose Chroma-Color) already has a light semi-gloss sheen to it, so I didn’t apply a final protective finish to it.

-I finished the room off with a fresh coat of Nacre White by Sherwin Williams and more antiques: the Chifferobe wardrobe, which I mention in detail in another post, two wooden chairs that my mom and I recovered in a matching fabric, and a narrow vertical serving tray that acts as a bedside table.
+I finished the room off with a fresh coat of Nacre White by Sherwin Williams and more antiques: the Chifferobe wardrobe, two wooden chairs that my mom and I recovered in a matching fabric, and a narrow serving tray that acts as a bedside table.
 It’s a simple room, yet classic.